 - Practice!
 All the time.
 Even when you've got good there's a lot of fun (and relaxation) in drawing new letters and trying different fonts or typefaces.
 I mentioned in my last bujo post that I use my notebook from my Cratejoy subscription box as a place for practicing new hand lettering which I then can copy into my journal when I'm happy with them.

-This post was written in collaboration with FTD Fresh but is NOT sponsored.
-I wasn't compensated or paid for this post and wasn't obligated to write it.
+* This post was written in collaboration with FTD Fresh.
+I wasn't compensated or paid for this post and all hand lettering list and bully journal obsession is very much my own.

 Pin For Later!